Burnout Risk Calculator

 Frequently asked questions

-What are the early warning signs of burnout and how does this calculator help detect them?
+What are the early warning signs this score can help spot?

-What steps should I take if my burnout risk score is above 7?
+What concrete steps should I take if my score is high?